 Top Tips for visiting Visiting Le Marché aux Puces de Saint-Ouen

 It’s worth noting that as a lot of Parisians go away during August and so there aren’t as many stalls open for the first fortnight in August.
 Seriously, should you visit Paris in August, you’ll find that only tourists are around and many businesses even close shop for the summer month!

 Crowded areas are a pickpocket’s paradise.
 Watch your belongings and be sure to bring out a bag with proper zips.
 As with the rest of Paris, you may well encounter a number of Parisian scams while at the market.
 After all, where there are lots of tourists, you’ll find lots of pickpocketers.

 Mondays are generally a quieter time to visit (and the best time to pick up a bargain)!
 And, if you’re looking for a souvenir to take home with you, then be sure to look out for smaller vintage trinkets and old postcards.
 While at the best flea market in Paris, I picked up a vintage postcard for as little as €1!

 Le Marché aux Puces de Saint-Ouen Opening Times:

 The markets are open:

 Monday: 11:00 – 17:00

-The closest tube stop is Garibaldi on the end of metro line 13.
+The closest tube stop to the Saint Ouen Flea Market is Garibaldi on the end of metro line 13.
 To reach the flea market, take exit number 3 and then follow the signs on the opposite side of the road to ‘Marché aux Puces’.
 The best time to visit the market is in the European shoulder seasons (i.e. spring and autumn) when the crowds are at their fewest and everything remains open.